aliraheel626/django-bolt/docs/src/topics/serializers.md

 3. **Use subset() for type safety**: Creates actual classes that editors can type-check.

 4. **Use write_only for sensitive data**: Password fields should never appear in output.

+5. **Use Meta constraints for simple validation**: They're validated by msgspec's C code - much faster than Python validators.